Advanced Leadership Corps

 ALC is an immersive personal development program comprised of three parts:

-Part 3: Follow-up leadership coaching Every participant receives two additional sessions with a professional executive coach.
+Every participant receives an additional session with a professional executive coach.
 An experienced coach will help you interpret the feedback you received from your multi-rater leadership assessments.
-This personal leadership coaching will help you delve further into your own behaviors and practices in a way that strengthens your capacity to lead others.
+This personal leadership coaching will help you delve deeper into your own behaviors and practices, strengthening your capacity to lead others.

 • Improve your ability to inspire others to work toward a shared vision